Improving Liver Disease Diagnosis with SNNDeep: A Custom Spiking Neural Network Using Diverse Learning Algorithms: Author contribution

-\begin{itemize} \item Funding: not applicable \item Conflict of interest/Competing interests: the authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper. \item Ethics approval and consent to participate: the authors affirm that this work adheres to the highest ethical standards of scientific publication, in accordance with COPE guidelines. \item Consent for publication: not applicable \item Data availability: This work uses the Task03\_Liver dataset from the Medical Segmentation Decathlon (MSD) \cite{antonelli2022}. \item Materials availability: not applicable \item Code availability: not applicable \item Author contribution: all authors contributed to the conception and design of the study.
+All authors contributed to the conception and design of the study.
 All authors performed material preparation, data collection, and analysis.
 The first draft of the manuscript was written by all authors who commented on previous versions of the manuscript.
-All authors read and approved the final manuscript. \end{itemize}
+All authors read and approved the final manuscript.